Demonstrating scalable randomized benchmarking of universal gate sets: Theory and Simulations of MRB on Universal Gate Sets

 Here $\mathsf{x}_{\nicefrac{\pi}{2}}$ is a $\nicefrac{\pi}{2}$ rotation around the $X$ axis and $\g{z}_{\theta}$ is a rotation around the $Z$ axis by $\theta \in [0, 2\pi)$.
 Note that even when a shorter sequence of gates can implement the required unitary (e.g., $\mathsf{u}(0,0,0)$ implements the identity so it could be implemented with no gates) we always use this sequence of five gates.
 Therefore, the only difference between any two single-qubit gates is the angles of the $\g{z}_{\theta}$ gates.

 We simulated three different families of error model: stochastic Pauli errors, Hamiltonian errors, and stochastic and Hamiltonian errors.
 These error models are specified using the error generator framework of Ref.~\cite{blume2021taxonomy}, and they consist of gate-dependent errors specified by randomly sampling error rates for each type of error and each gate.
 We simulated error models that are crosstalk free (note that our theory encompasses crosstalk errors) so each error model is specified by the rates of each type of local error on each gate.
 In particular, for an $m$-qubit gate we randomly sample $4^m-1$ stochastic error generators, or $4^m-1$ Hamiltonian error generators, or both, depending on the error model family.
 We sampled the error rates so that the infidelity of each two-qubit gate was approximately $q$, and the infidelity of each one-qubit gate was approximately $0.1q$, where $q$ is a parameter swept over a range of values (See Appendix \ref{app:simulations}).
+These error models have perfect state preparation and measurements.
+The effect of SPAM error on the polarization is approximately independent of benchmark depth, and therefore we expect MRB to be robust to SPAM error.
+In Appendix~\ref{app:simulations} we present simulations compare the MRB error rate in error models with perfect measurements to error models with bit flip and amplitude damping measurement error.
+We find that these measurement errors do not significantly impact the resulting MRB error rate.

-Figure \ref{fig:simulations} shows the results of these simulations.
+Figure \ref{fig:simulations} shows the results of our main simulations.
 It compares the true average layer error rate per qubit

 to the observed MRB error rate per qubit in each simulation, separated into the three families of error model (1$\sigma$ error bars are shown, computed using a standard bootstrap).
 Figure \ref{fig:simulations}(a)-(c) shows that $r_{\Omega} \approx \epsilon_{\Omega}$ in every simulation, which means that our method closely approximates the error rate of $\Omega$-distributed layers for all of these error models.